SalomePapereux/SalomePapereux/README.md

 - 👋 Hi, I’m @SalomePapereux
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning how to create a chatbot
+- 🌱 I’m currently learning how to construct a robust Adversial Network
 - 💞️ I’m collaborating on a chatbot project with ...
 - 📫 How to reach me : salome.papereux@gmail.com